Unofficially, off-page SEO is link building. And link building is a BIG deal.

 Using Google’s words, “authority is when you’re the go-to source in your niche.”
 In other words, key actors recognize the value of your content.

-• You’ll be invited to podcasts and events: FREE window to build your following online and sell a low-ticket offer.
+- You’ll be invited to podcasts and events: That’s a free window to build your social media following and sell a low-ticket offer.

-When you churn out valuable content, you’ll naturally attract quality backlinks naturally.
-Ultimately, you’ll soon attract mentions on top sites and, in turn, bag partnerships and sponsorships.
+So, publish valuable content to attract natural quality backlinks.
+That’s how you ultimately attract mentions on top sites and, in turn, bag partnerships and sponsorships.

 However, remember that you will only reap these benefits when your off-page SEO strategies are tailored correctly.